wvlet/airframe/airframe/README.md

 ### Binding Types

-The following examples show basic binding types available in Airframe:
+The following examples show the basic binding types available in Airframe:
 ```scala
 val a = bind[A]          // Inject A as a singleton